 - The Environmental Impact Assessment (EIA) has been deemed complete by Alberta Environment and Parks (AEP).

 - The Natural Resource Conservation Board (NRCB) has issued a positive decision regarding the project.
-However, due to recent design changes, the NRCB is re-evaluating the project and might amend its decision.
+The NRCB issued a positive decision on the amended application on Oct.
+23, 2019.

 - AEP is drafting the required land disposition to construct, operate and maintain the Structure in the Bow Valley Wildland Park.